 - The content has been reduced and teachers should be able to cover the content in the allotted time. - The syllabus is based on minimum learning competencies for each grade against which students will be assessed.
 Each unit provides the content and activities needed to build up students' competency. - There is spiral progression throughout the four grades of secondary: the four language skills, grammatical and vocabulary items and other language components are taught at increasing levels of difficulty and sophistication within the topic areas.
-This spiral progression is demonstrated in the minimum learning competences and the topic flow chart. - The content is relevant to all students whether they are leaving school after grade 10, continuing to grades 11 and 12 or moving into the vocational stream.
+This

-- The syllabus demonstrates practical implementation of active learning and learner-centredness.
+- spiral progression is demonstrated in the minimum learning competences and the topic flow chart. - The content is relevant to all students whether they are entering higher education or the world of work - The syllabus demonstrates practical implementation of active learning and learner-centredness.
 It is designed to inform the production of quality textbooks that will inspire confidence and develop competence in teachers so they can use a broader range of methodologies in their teaching. - The approach to language teaching is communicative and skills based: students learn and practise language which is meaningful to them and which has a real purpose and context.
-For this reason the focus is on the four skills of listening, speaking, Grammar, vocabulary and social reading and writing. expressions are integrated into practice of these skills.
+For this reason the focus is on the four skills of listening, speaking, reading and writing.
+Grammar, vocabulary and social expressions are integrated into practice of these skills.
 Language is about communicating with others and learners are encouraged to interact with each other in a variety of patterns: pairs, groups and plenary.
-The activities are also designed to encourage students' natural curiosity and appetite for discovery together with enjoyment of learning through debates, surveys, games and stories appropriate to their age.
+The activities are also designed to encourage students' natural curiosity and appetite for discovery together with enjoyment of learning through debates, presentations, surveys, roleplays, stories, projects and research activities appropriate to their age.